cloudfoundry/stratos/website/docs/endpoints/k8s.md

     certificate-authority-data: 1c1MFpYSnVZV3dnUTBFd0hoY05NVGd4TURBMU1USXhNalU1V2hjTk1qZ3hNREF5TVRJeE1qVTVXakNCb1RFTApNQWtHQTFVRUJoTUNSRVV4RURBT0JnTlZCQWdNQjBKaGRtRnlhV0V4RWpBUUJnTlZCQWNNQ1U1MWNtVnRZbVZ5Clp6RWJNQmtHQTFVRUNnd1NVMVZUUlNCQmRYUnZaMl...
 ```
 2. Specify the Endpoint URL when adding the endpoint to Stratos.
-3. To connect to Kubernetes, select the `CAASP (OIDC)` option, and upload the `kubeconfig` file downloaded from Velum.
+3. To connect to Kubernetes, select the `CAASP (OIDC)` option as the Auth Type, and upload the `kubeconfig` file downloaded from Velum.

 ### Amazon EKS
-The following details are required to connect to an EKS system:
-- EKS Cluster endpoint URL.
-(To register the endpoint).

- This can be located in the generated configuration.
-See the following example.
 To Connect the following details are required:
 - Cluster Name (See the following example)
 - AWS Access Key